 Both players have distinctively different roles they are fulfilling in the game.
 One player plays the role of the shooter, wearing a spikey gauntlet, while the other player plays the role of the collector, accumulating power in the power capsule back pack.
 In order to distribute the power from the power capsule to the shooter, the players must hold hands.
 In order to detonate bombs which momentarily stun the enemy, the players must embrace to charge.
 These examples of physical interaction in order to execute certain actions in the game is a key feature to emphasize the interdependency needed to win the game.

 Collaboration between Art & Science: I am collaborating with Dr. Katherine Isbister, Director at the NYU-Poly Game Innovation Lab and Associate Professor in the Computing Science Department, on this project.
 Her area of expertise and research is in Human Computer Interaction (HCI), especially in the video game context.
 Our collaboration explores ways in which Art and Science can work together and be mutually beneficial.
 Katherine invited me in 2012, to become the Artist in Residence at the lab.

-Personally, this area of research will allow me to combine both my back ground in fashion and costume design with wearable technology and game design.
-Notes regarding the process and various adventures in development can be found here.
+- Notes regarding the process and various adventures in development can be found here.

-Some brainstorming sketches:
+- Some initial brainstorming sketches: